clembu/blog-posts/2017-07-17-the-panda-with-no-face.md

 ### Call of Cthulhu — 1890

-In the near future, though, I will be playing in a Call of Cthulhu game.
+In the near future, though, I will be playing in a **Call of Cthulhu** game.
 Not as GM though.

-My character is Edward DuMoulin, you can find his bio [on the site]({{ site.baseurl }}{% link games/cthulhu/edward.md %}).
+My character is **Edward DuMoulin**, you can find his bio [on the site]({{ site.baseurl }}{% link games/cthulhu/edward.md %}).

-I have added a summary page of the game.
+I have added a **[summary page of the game]({{ site.baseurl }}{% link games/cthulhu.md %})**.
 Kind of like a hub.
 You can find links to character bios and session summaries.
 It will be updated each time there's something new.

 For each game I will be playing, there's gonna be a similar hub.